timurtu/timur-eslint-config/README.md

 [npm](https://www.npmjs.com/package/timur-eslint-config)

-My personal opinionated preference eslint config that can be written into any project with a simple command.
+My personal opinionated eslint config that can be written into any project with a simple command.

 This was made for me to use because I always find myself reusing my config and copying files so I would like to keep all of my personal codestyle preferences in one centralized place so that I easily use them on any project.